-Students are required to complete all assigned readings, view all presentations, and contribute to all discussions as scheduled.
+Students are required to complete all assigned readings, view all presentations, and contribute to all discussions as scheduled, sometimes as individuals and sometimes as part of a group.
 All assessments must be submitted by the assigned due dates.
 Students should make the effort to log into the class throughout the week, even if it's just a "quick check" of the discussions or announcements, rather than just on one or two days each week.